 - Regular exercise is essential to maintain good blood flow to the brain as well as to encourage development of new brain cells.

 - Engage in mentally stimulating activities to strengthen brain cells and the neuro-transmitters.
 It can even create new brain nerve cells.

 - Reduce your stress level by being involved in a hobby or stay socially involved.
 Stress produces a certain chemical in your body that are harmful to the brain cells.

-- Maintain a diet that is high in anti-oxidants, such as vitamins C and E; eat a variety of green leafy vegetables, deep-colored vegetables are rich in carotenes.
+- Maintain a diet that is high in antioxidants and rich in anti-inflammatory properties, such as a variety of green leafy vegetables, deep-colored vegetables are rich in carotenes.
 All these help detoxify the body of toxins and help nourish the body, keeping your body in optimum health.

 - One of the most often overlooked aspect of brain health is Omega-3.
 Best source is from high quality cold-pressed fresh flaxseed oil.
 Take 2-3 tablespoon daily till you see an improvement which would be about 1-2 months.

 - Now, new studies have shown that coconut oil is very effective for reversing Alzheimer’s Disease.
 Watch the video below.